 In June of 2018, the FDA approved one drug, Epidiolex (an oral solution) to treat two rare and severe strains of Epilepsy – Lennox-Gastaut syndrome and Dravet syndrome in children as young as 2 years old.

 There are some side effects associated with CBD but I think people are willing to put up with them and not everyone seems to experience them (I don’t).
 Some of these side effects are:

-I personally use CBD oil when I go to bed at night.
-It helps me to manage the pain in both my hips and knees due to degeneration and provides me with a good night’s sleep.
-My husband uses it for chronic pain as a result of years of playing hockey.
+I use CBD oil when I go to bed at night.
+It helps me to manage the pain in both my hips and knees due to degeneration in the joints and provides me with a good night’s sleep.
+My husband uses it for chronic pain in his lower back and knees as a result of years of playing hockey.